Maximizing Safety: Essential Tips for Secure AePS Transactions

 Keep Your Aadhaar Secure

 Your Aadhaar number is a powerful tool for AePS, so you must treat it with care.
-Don’t share your Aadhaar number or a copy of your Aadhaar card with just anyone.
-Only provide it to trusted and authorised entities when absolutely necessary.
-Think of your Aadhaar like a very important key; you wouldn’t leave your house key lying around for anyone to pick up.
+Avoid sharing your Aadhaar number or a copy of your Aadhaar card unnecessarily.
+Only provide it to trusted and authorised entities when absolutely essential.
+Think of your Aadhaar like a crucial key; you would not leave your house key accessible to just anyone.

 “Your Aadhaar is your digital key; protect it like your most valuable possession.”